Real-time computing

 Real-time computing (RTC) is the computer science term for hardware and software systems subject to a "real-time constraint", for example from event to system response.
 Real-time programs must guarantee response within specified time constraints, often referred to as "deadlines".

+The term "real-time" is also used in simulation to mean that the simulation's clock runs at the same speed as a real clock.

 Real-time responses are often understood to be in the order of milliseconds, and sometimes microseconds.
 A system not specified as operating in real time cannot usually guarantee a response within any timeframe, although typical or expected response times may be given.
 Real-time processing fails if not completed within a specified deadline relative to an event; deadlines must always be met, regardless of system load.

 A real-time system has been described as one which "controls an environment by receiving data, processing them, and returning the results sufficiently quickly to affect the environment at that time".
-The term "real-time" is also used in simulation to mean that the simulation's clock runs at the same speed as a real clock, and in process control and enterprise systems to mean "without significant delay".
+The term "real-time" is used in process control and enterprise systems to mean "without significant delay".

-Real-time software may use one or more of the following: synchronous programming languages, real-time operating systems (RTOSes), and real-time networks, each of which provide essential frameworks on which to build a real-time software application.
+Real-time software may use one or more of the following: synchronous programming languages, real-time operating systems (RTOSes), and real-time networks.
+Each of these provide essential frameworks on which to build a real-time software application.

 Systems used for many safety-critical applications must be real-time, such as for control of fly-by-wire aircraft, or anti-lock brakes, both of which demand immediate and accurate mechanical response.